zekedou/ft-starter/README.md

-# Starter FT
+# A starter for ft

-> Scaffold out a page supported by ft.
+> Scaffold out a page supported by [ft](https://github.com/c4710n/ft).

 Currently, this starter is using `master` branch of ft.
-If you wanna try this starter, you need to link ft manually.
+If you wanna try this starter, you need to link `ft` manually.